-- Since 2016, Mr. Curado has been a non-executive director of ABB Ltd, from which the Company has purchased rig-related services and equipment. - Mr. Curado's son began working in General Electric's ("GE") corporate audit department in 2017.
-GE sold its interest in Baker Hughes in 2019 and his son continues to work as a finance manager for Baker Hughes.
-His son-in-law works as an engineer for Mitsubishi Industries.
-GE, Baker Hughes and Mitsubishi Industries provide services or products to the Company. - From 2010 to 2022, Mr. Deaton served as a non-executive director of Air Products and Chemicals, Inc., from which the Company rented and purchased rig-related products and equipment. - Mr. Dell'Osso's sister works as a managing director for Accenture AS, which has provided professional services to the Company. - From 2007 to 2019, Ms. de Saint Victor was General Counsel and Company Secretary of ABB Ltd. She continued as Company Secretary of ABB Ltd. until March 31, 2020.
-The Company has purchased rig-related products and services from ABB Ltd. - As of December 12, 2022, Mr. Mohn was the beneficial owner of approximately 82.9 million Company shares (including approx. 34.6 million shares issuable upon exchange of \$213,367,000 aggregate principal amount of Transocean Inc.'s 2.5% Senior Guaranteed Exchangeable Bonds due 2027 (the "2027 Exchangeable Bonds")), corresponding to approximately 11.32% of the Company's outstanding shares.
-The Board of Directors evaluated Mr. Mohn's overall beneficial ownership of shares and Exchangeable Bonds and concluded that his ownership of shares and Exchangeable Bonds is not a material relationship that would affect his independence or service as a director of the Company, and that he meets the standards for independence adopted by the SEC and the NYSE. - Mr. Mohn owns a 13.33% interest in Liquila Ventures Ltd. ("Liquila"), a joint venture among Lime Rock Partners, Perestroika AS, and a subsidiary of Transocean formed to acquire the ultra-deepwater drillship Deepwater Aquila.
-Perestroika AS made a \$10 million cash investment in Liquila in exchange for a 13.33% interest noncontrolling interest in that company. - Ms. Øvrum served as Executive Vice President of Equinor ASA, Development and Production Brazil until December 2021.
-Equinor, whose largest shareholder is the Government of Norway with 67% of its issued and outstanding shares, is one of our largest customers.
-Equinor accounted for approximately 25% of our consolidated operating revenues for the year ended December 31, 2022. - Ms. Øvrum has served as a director of private company Fjordbase Holding since 2021 from which the Company has purchased rig-related services. - Ms. Øvrum serves as a director of Harbour Energy, a customer of the Company, and Technip FMC from which the Company has purchased rig-related products and services.
+- Since 2016, Mr. Curado has been a non-executive director of ABB Ltd, from which the Company has purchased rig-related services and equipment. - Mr. Curado's son began working in the corporate audit department of General Electric Company ("GE") in 2017.
+GE sold its interest in Baker Hughes in 2019, and his son continues to work as a finance manager for Baker Hughes.
+Baker Hughes has provided services or products to the Company. - From 2010 to 2022, Mr. Deaton served as a non-executive director of Air Products and Chemicals, Inc., from which the Company rented and purchased rig-related products and equipment. - Mr. Dell'Osso's cousin works as an executive director for Lazard, which has provided professional services to the Company. - From 2007 to 2019, Diane de Saint Victor was General Counsel and Company Secretary of ABB Ltd. She continued as Company Secretary of ABB Ltd. until March 31, 2020.
+The Company has purchased rig-related products and services from ABB Ltd. Ms. de Saint Victor completed her service on the Board of Directors following the 2023 Annual General Meeting. - As of March 8, 2024, Mr. Mohn was the beneficial owner of approximately 85.8 million Company shares, corresponding to approximately 10.47% of the Company's outstanding shares.
+The Board of Directors evaluated Mr. Mohn's overall beneficial ownership of shares and concluded that his ownership of shares would not affect his independence or service as a director of the Company, and that he meets the standards for independence adopted by the SEC and the NYSE. - In November 2022, Mr. Mohn beneficially acquired a noncontrolling 13.33% interest in Liquila Ventures Ltd. ("Liquila"), a joint venture company owned by a subsidiary of the Company, Lime Rock Partners and Perestroika AS, formed to acquire the ultra-deepwater drillship, Deepwater Aquila, in exchange for \$10 million.
+On September 15, 2023, the Company purchased the outstanding 13.33% interests in Liquila beneficially owned by Mr. Mohn in exchange for approximately 2.0 million Company shares, which at that time, reflected an aggregate value of approximately \$16.4 million. - From 2021 to 2023, Ms. Øvrum served as a director of private company Fjordbase Holding from which the Company has purchased rig-related services. - Ms. Øvrum serves as a director of Harbour Energy plc, a customer of the Company, and TechnipFMC plc, from which the Company has purchased rig-related products and services.